Why do we target the wealth of billionaires but ignore the vast wealth

 If you sell cheap shoes and clothing, like Forever 21, you pay taxes. but if you are Forever 33 (Jesus) and sell invisible products like salvation, heaven, etc., you pay no taxes.
 Most non-profits are still required to submit IRS Form 990 , but not Forever 33 organizations.

 If we raise sin taxes on things that are bad (like tobacco, alcohol, marijuana) to get people to stop doing them, then why do we not tax the hell out of religion so people don't get stupid and start believing in large invisible, imaginary sky creatures

 More people than ever before are non-religious, and we shouldn't have to subsidize a myth that we're not buying into

-If we levy taxes - sin taxes, they call them - on things that are bad to get people to stop doing them, why, in Heaven's name, don't we tax religion - a sexist, homophobic magic act that's been used to justify everything from genital mutilation to genocide?
+If we levy taxes - sin taxes, they call them - on things that are bad to get people to stop doing them, why don't we tax religion - a sexist, homophobic magic act that's been used to justify everything from genital mutilation to genocide?

 You want to raise the tax on tobacco so kids don't get cancer?